-The increase in the acceptance of mobile banking by financial institutions and their customers has helped drive our recent growth.
-In the past year, we experienced a significant increase in the number of financial institutions that have integrated and launched our mobile applications, particularly our Mobile Deposit® application, as part of their offering of mobile banking choices for their customers.
-We believe that financial institutions see our patented solutions as a way to provide an enhanced retail customer experience in mobile banking.
+The increase in the acceptance of mobile banking by financial institutions and their customers has helped drive our recent growth in revenue.
+In the past year, we experienced a significant increase in the number of financial institutions that have integrated and launched our mobile applications, particularly our Mobile Deposit® product, as part of their offering of mobile banking choices for their customers.
+We believe that financial institutions see our patented solutions as a way to provide an enhanced customer experience in mobile banking.

-To sustain our growth in 2013 and beyond, we must continue to offer mobile applications that address a growing market for mobile banking and mobile imaging solutions sold into other vertical markets.
+To sustain our growth in 2014 and beyond, we believe we must continue to offer imaging technology for mobile applications that address a growing market for mobile banking and mobile imaging solutions sold into other vertical markets.
 Factors adversely affecting the pricing of or demand for our mobile applications, such as competition from other products or technologies, any decline in the demand for mobile applications, or negative publicity or obsolescence of the software environments in which our products operate, could result in lower revenues or gross margins.
 Further, because most of our revenues are from a single type of technology, our product concentration may make us especially vulnerable to market demand and competition from other technologies, which could reduce our revenues.

-The implementation cycles for our software and services by our channel partners and customers can be lengthy, often a minimum of three to six months and sometimes longer for larger customers and require significant investments.
-For example, as of December 31, 2012, we executed agreements indirectly through channel partners or directly with customers covering 708 Mobile Deposit® customers, 318 of whom have completed implementation and launched Mobile Deposit® to their customers.
+The implementation cycles for our software and services by our channel partners and customers can be lengthy, often a minimum of three to six months and sometimes longer for larger customers, and require significant investments.
+For example, as of December 31, 2013, we executed agreements indirectly through channel partners or directly with customers covering 1,780 Mobile Deposit® customers, 1,362 of whom have completed implementation and launched Mobile Deposit® to their customers.
 If implementation of our products by our channel partners and customers is delayed or otherwise not completed, our business, financial condition and results of operations may be adversely affected.

-We derive revenue predominately from the sale of licenses to use the products covered by our patented technologies, such as our Mobile Deposit® application, and to a lesser extent by providing maintenance and professional services for the products we offer.
+We derive revenue predominately from the sale of licenses to use the products covered by our patented technologies, such as our Mobile Deposit® product, and to a lesser extent by providing maintenance and professional services for the products we offer.
 The revenue we derive from the sale of such licenses is primarily derived from the sale to our channel partners of licenses to sell the applications we offer.
 Revenues related to most of our licenses for mobile products are required to be recognized up front upon satisfaction of all applicable revenue recognition criteria.
-The recognition of future revenues from these licenses is dependent upon a number of factors, including the timing of implementation of our products by our channel partners and customers and the timing of any re-orders of additional licenses and/or license renewals by our channel partners and customers.
+The recognition of future revenues from these licenses is dependent upon a number of factors, including, but not limited to, the type and term of our license agreements, the timing of implementation of our products by our channel partners and customers and the timing of any re-orders of additional licenses and/or license renewals by our channel partners and customers.

-During the last few quarters, sales of licenses to one or two channel partners have comprised a significant part of our revenue each quarter.
-This is attributable to the timing of when a particular channel partner renews or purchases a license from us and does not represent a dependence on any channel partner.
-If we were to lose a channel partner relationship, we do not believe such a loss would adversely affect our operations because either we or another channel partner could sell our products to end-users.
-However, in that case, we or other channel partners must establish a relationship with the end-user, which could take time to develop, if it develops at all.
+During each of the last few quarters, sales of licenses to one or more channel partners have comprised a significant part of our revenue.
+This is attributable to the timing of renewals or purchases of licenses and does not represent a dependence on any channel partner.
+If we were to lose a channel partner relationship, we do not believe such a loss would adversely affect our operations because either we or another channel partner could sell our products to the end-users that purchased products from the channel partner we lost.
+However, in that case, we or another channel partner must establish a relationship with the end-users, which could take time to develop, if it develops at all.